-In this new section we are still looking to post interesting stories about members and how Advanced Driving or Riding has contributed to making life on the road more enjoyable.
+In this section we look to post interesting stories about members and how Advanced Driving or Riding has contributed to making life on the road more enjoyable.
 Please send us your contributions.
-And thinking about contributions:

 We would like to remind all AAM Associates that IAM RoadSmart only use volunteers as Observers.
 This means that AAM motorcycle Observers have to use their own motorcycle and equipment as well as spending their own money for fuel when coaching and helping AAM Associate motorcyclists become Advanced Riders, promoting their advanced and safer riding skills.

 We think that it is not unreasonable to ask for a small contribution to the Observer's fuel costs, especially when the Observer is also giving up 1 - 2 hours of their time for each session.
 We hope you will agree to either £5 to cover petrol or to providing Observer fuel - a coffee / cake as a goodwill gesture after each Observing session.

 If you click on any of the links below, you will be able to access the particular forms associated with renewing your membership to Aberdeen Advanced Motorists Group.